The Most Visited Museum in Canadawith

 - Strengthening diversity and inclusion

-Executive leaders will champion the plan and employees will have opportunities to personally participate in its implementation.
-Our broader workforce will be informed and consulted regularly throughout the roll-out of the action plan.
+Executive leaders are championing an Action Plan to enhance our experience, and employees have opportunities to personally participate in its implementation through advisory working groups that have been created to help improve our organizational culture.
+Our broader workforce will be informed and consulted regularly throughout the rollout of the Plan.

 Progress is already being made on action plan commitments: